gabitoju/pymondrian/README.md

 cuantity._format_string = format_string
 ```

-You can name the attribute whatever way you like it but thw following rules must be respected:
+You can name the attribute whatever way you like it but the following rules must be respected:
 - The xml_attribute_name property should be named as the Mondrian attribute is named
 - The property that contains the Attribute instance must start with '_'